shabazfarooq/personal-mac-setup/README.md

 ##### Salesforce tools (not directly sublime related)
 1. Install [create-force-login](https://github.com/shabazfarooq/force-login-setup) to /usr/local/bin
 (this contains build.xml and package.xml, add them to the parent sfdc-directory)
-2. Install [force-cli](http://force-cli.herokuapp.com/) to /usr/local/bin
-(chmod +x the force file, copy it to force-original as well)

 ##### Setup SFDC save: